Brokkonaut/PaperCube/README.md

-# EmpireCraft #
+# PaperCube #
 ## What ##
-EmpireCraft is a fork of Spigot used by the [Empire Minecraft](http://ref.emc.gs/Aikar?gam=EmpireCraft) Server.
+PaperCube is a fork of Paper used by the [Cubeside](https://cubeside.de) Server.

-It contains many gameplay changes to suit our server, but more importantly, contains new performance improvements pending testing to be contributed to Spigot / Sponge.
+It contains gameplay changes to suit our server, but more importantly, contains new performance improvements pending testing to be contributed to Paper / Spigot.

 We also have many API's that we privately use but choose to not publicly PR them upstream, see below for why.

 ## Why we don't release all API ##
 API's are tough to design.
-In public projects such as Bukkit, Spigot, Sponge etc, once an API is commited.
+In public projects such as Bukkit, Spigot, Paper etc, once an API is commited.
 It's almost forever.
 You can't go breaking it without solid justification.
 This is the politics game.

 With that in mind, much thought has to be given to the API in now and future use cases and applications to ensure it can